Stuyk/altv-athena/README.md

 ## Summary

-This project solely exists as a new standard for GTA:V roleplay servers on the [alt:V](https://altv.mp/) client.
-The Athena Roleplay Script has type safety through TypeScript and a solid foundation for what is considered core for a Roleplay server.
+This project solely exists as a new standard for GTA 5 roleplay scripts on the [alt:V](https://altv.mp/) client.
+The Athena Roleplay Script for GTA 5 has type safety through TypeScript and a solid foundation for what is considered core for a Roleplay server.
 You can find a list of features for the Athena Roleplay Script below in the Feature List section.

+You will have to do some general script writing and know Javascript or Typescript to fully understand what this script has to offer.
+The script itself takes some of the harder pieces of writing a roleplay script for GTA 5 and makes them more accessible.

+This is a framework and not a out-of-the-box full-featured script.
+This framework aims to provide the bare minimum necessary to help you get your server running at a much faster rate.

+## Where to Purchase?

 Configuration files may be purchased from [Gumroad](https://gumroad.com/products/SKpPN).

+_No there is not a lifetime package for Athena._

-## Demo Server
+## Demo Server?

 We have a small demo server available for you to test the framework with Administrative capabilities.
 You can check that out using the alt:V client at [https://altstats.net/server/504](https://altstats.net/server/504)